This is the updated edition of our article, last revised on 1 June 2026.

-As Europe’s energy landscape shifts, many of the region’s largest energy organisations are racing to meet decarbonisation targets, invest in electrification, biofuels and battery infrastructures.
+As Europe’s energy landscape shifts, many of the region’s largest energy organisations are racing to meet decarbonisation targets, invest in electrification, biofuels, and battery infrastructure, as well as other initiatives.
 Yet amidst this transition, one question is often overlooked: who will build the workforce to deliver it?

 A workforce mismatch threatens decarbonisation